-Inflammatory substances that trigger pain sensors in the blood vessels and nerves of the head might cause migraines.
+Inflammatory substances that trigger pain sensors in the blood vessels and nerves of the head might cause migraine.

-The treatment of migraines should involve analgesics, such as aspirin or acetaminophen, and resting in a darkened room.
+To treat migraine a person should take analgesics, such as aspirin or acetaminophen, and rest in a darkened room.

 If normal analgesics do not work, then a doctor might prescribe antimigraine drugs known as triptans.
-These drugs cause blood vessels to shrink and contract, which reverses the changes in the brain that cause migraines.
+These drugs cause blood vessels to shrink and contract, which reverses some of the changes in the brain that cause migraine.

-The sooner a person receives treatment for a migraine attack, the more effective that treatment will be.
+The sooner a person receives treatment for a migraine epsiode, the more effective that treatment will be.

-People can take certain steps to reduce the risk of having a migraine.
+People can take certain steps to reduce the risk of migraine.
 These steps include:

-Medication-overuse headaches (MOH) may develop if a person uses too much pain relief medication for other types of headaches.
+Medication-overuse headaches (MOH) may develop if a person uses too much pain relief medication.
 MOH headaches are also known as rebound headaches.

 Occasional use of pain relief does not cause any problems.
-However, when a person take pain relief medication headaches more than two or three times a week over an extended period, a MOH or rebound headache can occur.
+However, when a person takes pain relief medication more than two or more days a week over an extended period, a medication overuse or rebound headache can occur.